-- Less chance of falling out or slipping while talking and eating resulting in improved eating and speech.
+- Implant teeth have less chance of falling out or slipping while talking and eating, resulting in improved eating and speech.

-- No removal required for maintenance or sleeping.
+- No removal while sleeping or for maintenance

-- Full row of teeth can be designed to look natural while dramatically improving your smile.
+- The dental crown or bridges on an implant look natural while dramatically improving your smile.

 How long do tooth implants last?

-There are different factors that may influence how long dental implants last.
-With good oral health care and regular dental visits, implants can last for well more than 15-25 years.
+With good oral health care and regular dental visits, implants can last for more than 15-25 years.

 Are there requirements to be able to get an implant?

-Individuals with underlying health conditions such as diabetes, cancer, history of smoking, or other medical conditions may have lower success rates.
-Due to medical treatments such circumstances may cause gum inflammation that could effect the healing process.
+Individuals with underlying health conditions such as diabetes, cancer, smoking history, or other medical conditions may have lower success rates.
+Medications outside of the dental implant procedure can affect the healing process.

 As a result, our dentists will require you to disclose your medical history and current medical prescriptions confidentially.